Opinion poll: Margin of error due to sampling

 Another way to reduce the margin of error is to rely on poll averages.
 This makes the assumption that the procedure is similar enough between many different polls and uses the sample size of each poll to create a polling average.
 Another source of error stems from faulty demographic models by pollsters who weigh their samples by particular variables such as party identification in an election.
 For example, if you assume that the breakdown of the US population by party identification has not changed since the previous presidential election, you may underestimate a victory or a defeat of a particular party candidate that saw a surge or decline in its party registration relative to the previous presidential election cycle.

+Sample Techniques are also used and recommended to reduce sample errors and errors of margin.
+In chapter four of author Herb Asher he says,"it is probability sampling and statistical theory that enable one to determine sampling error, confidence levels, and the like and to generalize from the results of the sample to the broader population from which it was selected.
+Other factors also come into play in making a survey scientific.
+One must select a sample of sufficient size.
+If the sampling error is too large or the level of confidence too low, it will be difficult to make reasonably precise statements about characteristics of the population of interest to the pollster.
+A scientific poll not only will have a sufficiently large sample, it will also be sensitive to response rates.
+Very low response rates will raise questions about how representative and accurate the results are.
+Are there systematic differences between those who participated in the survey and those who, for whatever reason, did not participate?
+Sampling methods, sample size, and response rates will all be discussed in this chapter" (Asher 2017).

 A caution is that an estimate of a trend is subject to a larger error than an estimate of a level.
 This is because if one estimates the change, the difference between two numbers X and Y, then one has to contend with errors in both X and Y. A rough guide is that if the change in measurement falls outside the margin of error it is worth attention.